HypeRate/DevDocs/Readme.md

 ### Join Channel

-You need to join the appropiate channel before any data will be send to your client.
+You need to join the appropiate channel before any data will be sent to your client.

 To do this you need to send the following JSON message: